chidinmadominica/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that displays the 10 newest files
+script that takes the list of the words